 The other major islands offer special gifts to visitors.
 On Andros, it is superb diving and bonefishing and a way of life little changed over the decades.
 Long Island has its caves, basket-makers, historic churches, and bonefishing resorts.
 Cat Island boasts the highest elevation in the Bahamas – 206-foot Mount Alvernia, home to a historic site where a priest built his Hermitage in the 1940s.

 Bimini fans love it for its party scene and fishing so awesome Hemingway frequented the two islands.
 The smaller islands and island groups appeal to true adventurers out to scuba, snorkel, fish, and sail far removed from the crowds.
-San Salvador Island holds a Club Med that is currently recovering from a 2015 hurricane.
+San Salvador Island holds a Club Med but also a monument honoring Christopher Columbus’ first landfall in the New World.
 The Berry Islands, Inagua, Crooked and Acklins Islands, and Mayaguana see few tourists in their small settlements.